-§218-184 Violations
+§500-184 Violations

-A. Compliance.
-Failure to comply with any provision of this chapter, failure to secure or comply with a decision of the Borough Council or Zoning Hearing Board or the failure to secure a permit, when required, prior to or (when ordered) after the erection, construction, extension, or addition to a building or prior to or after the use or change of use of land; or failure to secure a Certificate of Use Permit, shall be violations of this chapter.
+- A. Compliance.
+Failure to comply with any provision of this chapter, failure to secure or comply with a decision of the Borough Council or Zoning Hearing Board or the failure to secure a permit, when required, prior to or (when ordered) after the erection, construction, extension, or addition to a building or prior to or after the use or change of use of land; or failure to secure a Certificate of Use Permit, shall be violations of this chapter. - B. Complaints regarding violations.
+Whenever a violation of this chapter occurs, or is alleged to have occurred, any person may file a written complaint.
+Such complaint stating fully the causes and basis thereof shall be filed with the Zoning Officer.
+The Zoning Officer shall record the complaint, investigate immediately, and take action thereon as provided by this chapter.
+The Zoning Officer shall provide a written response to the complainant stating his factual findings regarding the alleged violation and the follow up actions taken. - C. Enforcement Notice.
+When written notice of a violation of any of the provisions of this chapter has been sent in the manner prescribed by §616.1 of the Pennsylvania Municipalities Planning Code and set forth in this §184C, such violation shall be discontinued or corrected as set forth in said notice.

-- B. Complaints.
-Whenever a violation of this chapter occurs, any person may file a complaint in regard thereto.
-All such complaints must be in writing and shall be filed with the Zoning Officer, who shall record receipt of the said complaint and investigate and report thereon. - C. Enforcement Notice.
-When written notice of a violation of any of the provisions of this chapter shall be served by the Zoning Officer, personally or by certified mail, in the manner prescribed by §616.1 of the Pennsylvania Municipalities Planning Code and set forth in this §218-184C, such violation shall be discontinued or corrected as set forth in said notice. - (1) If it appears to the Borough that a violation of this chapter has occurred, the Borough shall initiate enforcement proceedings by sending an enforcement notice as provided in this §218-184C. - (2) The enforcement notice shall be sent to the owner of record of the parcel on which the violation has occurred, to any person who has filed a written request to receive enforcement notices regarding that parcel, and to any other person requested in writing by the owner of record. - (3) An enforcement notice shall state at least the following: - (a) The name of the owner of record and any other person against whom the municipality intends to take action. - (b) The location of the property in violation - (c) The specific violation with a description of the requirements which have not been met, citing in each instance the applicable provisions of this chapter. - (d) The date before which the steps for compliance must be commenced and the date before which the steps must be completed. - (e) That the recipient of the notice has the right to appeal to the Zoning Hearing Board within a prescribed period of time in accordance with procedures set forth in this chapter - (f) That failure to comply with the notice within the time specified, unless extended by appeal to the Zoning Hearing Board, constitutes a violation, with possible sanctions clearly described. - (g) In any appeal of an enforcement notice to the Zoning Hearing Board, the Borough shall have the responsibility of presenting its evidence first - (h) Any filing fee paid by a party to appeal an enforcement notice to the Zoning Hearing Board shall be returned to the appealing party by the Borough if the Zoning Hearing Board, or any court in subsequent appeal, rules in the appealing party's favor.
+- (1) If it appears to the Borough that a violation of this chapter has occurred, the Borough shall initiate enforcement proceedings by sending an enforcement notice as provided in this §500-184C. - (2) The enforcement notice shall be sent to the owner of record of the parcel on which the violation has occurred, to any person who has filed a written request to receive enforcement notices regarding that parcel, and to any other person requested in writing by the owner of record. - (3) An enforcement notice shall state at least the following: - (a) The name of the owner of record and any other person against whom the municipality intends to take action. - (b) The location of the property in violation - (c) The specific violation with a description of the requirements which have not been met, citing in each instance the applicable provisions of this chapter. - (d) The date before which the steps for compliance must be commenced and the date before which the steps must be completed. - (e) That the recipient of the notice has the right to appeal to the Zoning Hearing Board within a prescribed period of time in accordance with procedures set forth in this chapter - (f) That failure to comply with the notice within the time specified, unless extended by appeal to the Zoning Hearing Board, constitutes a violation, with possible sanctions clearly described. - (g) In any appeal of an enforcement notice to the Zoning Hearing Board, the Borough shall have the responsibility of presenting its evidence first. - (h) Any filing fee paid by a party to appeal an enforcement notice to the Zoning Hearing Board shall be returned to the appealing party by the Borough if the Zoning Hearing Board, or any court in subsequent appeal, rules in the appealing party's favor.

-§218-185 Penalties and Remedies
+§500-185 Penalties and Remedies